tc39/notes/meetings/2017-11/nov-28.md

 TST: The two most prominent examples of things being unshipped: Array.prototype.values and Array.prototype.contains which turned out to not be web compatible.
 We shipped them in Firefox up to beta, but not stable.
 I can't think of an example with the new staging process where things like this _weren't caught_ so maybe this is just discussing theoretical things which will be caught anyway.

-MS: Its the duty of this committee to tell the world what the 1 JS is that people use.
+MLS: Its the duty of this committee to tell the world what the 1 JS is that people use.
 For an implementation to say its compliant, we want to make sure it implements what this comittee produces.
 So they need to count towards saying what is in the standard.
 Any engine - in my mind - that says it is ECMAScript compliant needs to have a say as to what gets standardised.
 Predominantly this is browsers but we shouldn't leave out other engines.
 Yehuda brought up a JS to JS implementation.
 People use this for their daily work - we'd get more feedback from these because websites wait for critical mass support from browsers.
 If a browser implementor says: "I implemented it and its good" and we ship it - but its not ergonomically compliant or maybe some tweaks would improve it - we won't get this feedback at the browser, we get this from Babel though.
 We can't discount that feedback.

 DE: Sure - I wasn't discounting that feedback, I'm saying that we can have early babel feedback but stage 4 should require actual implementations.
 In this PR it doesn't say the feature has to be shipped unflagged.

-MS: I'm just saying we should say non browser implementations
+MLS: I'm just saying we should say non browser implementations

 DE: It doesn't say browser here, it says native.

-MS: I'm not sure we want all implementations from stage 3 to 4 have to have implementations be native.
+MLS: I'm not sure we want all implementations from stage 3 to 4 have to have implementations be native.

 ZB: Depending on the feature we worried about different things, as Jordan was saying.
 We don't want to end up at a stage where edge and chrome have it and safari doesn't or something.
 We try to cover this with the stage process but we're not looking at each case.
 An example of global vs something else... we should have the proposal include concerns for stage 4 - in some cases we're concerned around web compat, in others we'll get more feedback from a polyfill where people can use it and give us feedback.
 We shipped PluralRules in firefox - we proved its implementable but no one uses it, we dont know if its useful or not. global though - we know its useful, but we want to make sure implementors can implement and there are no web compat issues.
 We need to ensure we're writing proposals that are useful for people.
 I don't think we can hardcode this in a document, I think the comittee and champions should work through this in their proposals.

 DE: It seems good to allow champions to identify problems in their proposals.
 But the browser implementation thing also records buy in from the browsers.
 Not just web compat or implementability.
 Sometimes standards bodies get into modes where they end up producing specs and features that never get shipped.
 The two implementations thing gives us a barrier to ensure we're shipping things that people want and engines want and can do.

 ZB: I'm not saying we drop the two engines thing, just we identify issues per proposal.